redon2/strapi-plugin-user-2fa/README.md

 }
 ```

-if the MFA token and the OTP are valid, the API will return
+If the MFA token and the OTP are valid, the API will return

 ```json
 {